This article was reviewed and updated on July 31, 2020

-A business line of credit can be an incredible source of working capital for small business owners.
-Instead of providing you with a lump-sum amount up front like a term loan, you’ll get a revolving credit line that you can use, pay off and use again over a predetermined period.
+A business line of credit can be a vital source of working capital for small business owners.
+Instead of providing a lump-sum amount up front like a term loan, you’ll get a revolving line of credit that you can use, pay off and use again over a predetermined period.

-If you’re considering this financing option, however, it’s important to know that business line of credit requirements can vary from small business loan requirements.
+If you’re considering this financing option, however, it’s important to know that business credit line requirements can vary from other types of small business loans, though there can be a great deal of overlap (especially for larger credit lines).
 What’s more, they can also vary from lender to lender.
-Here are some that lenders consider:
+Here are some qualifications that lenders consider:

 - Personal credit score